 Celtic in origin, the name Coggin came from the rugged landscape of Wales.
 The name's origins go back to a time when the Coggin family lived in the parish of Cogan, which is in the diocese of Llandaff in the county of Glamorgan.
-The surname Coggin belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The name literally means "a cup or bowl" and probably meant "dweller in a bowl-shaped valley."

 Early Origins of the Coggin family

-The surname Coggin was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Coggin was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing at Cogan, a parish, in the union of Cardiff, hundred of Dinas-Powys, county of Glamorgan, South Wales.

 Coggin Spelling Variations